IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/ecom-home.md

 * telemedicine and teleconsultation services such as Babylon and Push Doctor

 These sites continue to capture more and more offline traffic and represents a fundamental shift to how insurance can be sold with increased relevance and affinity to a specific audience.

+## What is the relevance of data science to embedded insurance?